venbn/Module14-HW/README.md

     ![](ADA-Boost-Cumulative-Returns.png)

-    Answer the following questions: Did this new model perform better or worse than the provided baseline model?
+     Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?

-## Final Conclusion

-ADA Boost cumulative returns graph shows slightly better results compared to the one generated using SVC with no major difference.
-However, looking at both the classification report, the accuracy percentage remains low around 55%.
+    ADA Boost cumulative returns graph does not show better results compared to the one generated using SVC from svm.
+Also, looking at both the classification reports, the accuracy percentage are very low however, the accuracy percentage of ADA Boost Classifer is even lower.